c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ## 1) Introduction.

-Consider the definition of the following GNU Autoconf macro.
+GNU Autoconf macros can be classified as being either non configurable or configurable.
+But what does this mean exactly?
+To help try and explain the concept, consider the definition of the following GNU Autoconf macro.

 ```
 AC_DEFUN(